Hana-Romdhani/AirportManagements/README.md

 2. Configure the database:

-    - Open the `AMContext.cs` file and update the database connection string.
+    - Open the `AMContext.cs` file and update the database connection URL.
     - Apply the migrations to create the database:

     ```bash